d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 from torch import nn

 def batch_norm(X, gamma, beta, moving_mean, moving_var, eps, momentum):
-    # Use torch.is_grad_enabled() to determine whether the current mode is
+    # Use `is_grad_enabled` to determine whether the current mode is training
-    # training mode or prediction mode
+    # mode or prediction mode
     if not torch.is_grad_enabled():
-        # If it is the prediction mode, directly use the mean and variance
+        # If it is prediction mode, directly use the mean and variance
-        # obtained from the incoming moving average
+        # obtained by moving average
         X_hat = (X - moving_mean) / torch.sqrt(moving_var + eps)
     else:
         assert len(X.shape) in (2, 4)
         if len(X.shape) == 2:
-            # When using a fully connected layer, calculate the mean and
+            # When using a fully-connected layer, calculate the mean and
             # variance on the feature dimension
             mean = X.mean(dim=0)
             var = ((X - mean) ** 2).mean(dim=0)
         else:
             # When using a two-dimensional convolutional layer, calculate the
             # mean and variance on the channel dimension (axis=1).
 Here we
-            # need to maintain the shape of `X`, so that the broadcast
+            # need to maintain the shape of `X`, so that the broadcasting
             # operation can be carried out later
             mean = X.mean(dim=(0, 2, 3), keepdim=True)
             var = ((X - mean) ** 2).mean(dim=(0, 2, 3), keepdim=True)
         # In training mode, the current mean and variance are used for the
         # standardization
         X_hat = (X - mean) / torch.sqrt(var + eps)
-        # Update the mean and variance of the moving average
+        # Update the mean and variance using moving average
         moving_mean = momentum * moving_mean + (1.0 - momentum) * mean
         moving_var = momentum * moving_var + (1.0 - momentum) * var
     Y = gamma * X_hat + beta  # Scale and shift